 Hollywood Way and Vine Street Mortgages.
 The Company entered into two real estate term loan agreements with respect to its Hollywood Way and Vine Street locations for \$5.5 million and \$3.1 million, respectively.
 The Vine mortgage was paid off upon sale of the building in June 2014.
-The remaining Hollywood Way loan provides for interest at Libor plus 3% (3.54% as of December 31, 2015).
-Repayment is based on monthly payments with a 25-year amortization, with all principal due in 10 years.
-The real estate loan is secured by a first trust deed on the property.
-As of December 31, 2015, the Company owed approximately \$4.8 million under the mortgage.
+The remaining Hollywood Way mortgage was paid off upon sale of the building in October 2016 (see note 4.).